mjiggidy/binlock/README.md

 ## Secrets
 ### What's *Really* Goin' On Here

 Avid's bin lock file isn't anything wild.
-It's simply a `UTF-16le`-encoded text file, padded out to 255 characters.
+It's simply a `UTF-16le (No BOM)`-encoded text file, padded out to 255 characters.
 But... you know...
 I mean...
 I don't know.
 Maybe the script is a little bit quicker than setting up your text editor for a less-common character encoding.